hmcts/design-system/app/views/components/primary-navigation/README.md

   height: 250
 })}}

-### What links belong in the primary navigation component?
+## Links

-The primary navigation should contain the top level items for a service.
-For example, it could contain “Cases” and “Appointments”.
-Preferably action buttons such as “Create case” shouldn't be placed here.
+The primary navigation should contain top level links for locations within your service.
+So if your service contains cases and appointments, they should be primary navigation items.

+Don't put calls to action in the primary navigation area.
+For example, “Create case” should belong within the “cases” section and not within the primary navigation bar.

 ## Research on this component